Which city is cheaper, Milan or Verona?

 Milan gets a good bit of rain this time of year.
 Verona usually gets less rain in October than Milan.
 Verona gets 82 mm (3.2 in) of rain, while Milan receives 103 mm (4 in) of rain this time of the year.

 The winter attracts plenty of travelers to both Verona and Milan.
+The winter months attract visitors to Verona because of the museums, the shopping scene, and the cuisine.
 Furthermore, the museums, the shopping scene, and the cuisine are the main draw to Milan this time of year.

 It's quite cold in Milan in the winter.
 The weather in Verona can be very cold.
 Verona is much colder than Milan in the winter.
-The temperature in Verona is usually 2°C (36°F) in January, and Milan stays around 5°C (41°F).
+The daily temperature in Verona averages around 2°C (36°F) in January, and Milan fluctuates around 5°C (41°F).

 Verona usually receives less sunshine than Milan during winter.
 Verona gets 98 hours of sunny skies, while Milan receives 119 hours of full sun in the winter.